Modeling nonstationary spatial processes with normalizing flows: Real data application

-In this study, we utilize the \texttt{ArgoFloats} R package \citep{argofloats} to analyze Argo profiling float data using GP regression.
-Our focus is on a region in the Atlantic Ocean with a 2000 km radius, centered on ($40^\circ$W, $50^\circ$N), which includes 604 spatial locations as shown in Figure \ref{fig:excluded_locs_argo}.
-We exclude three locations from this dataset for testing purposes.
-In this case study we model ocean temperature, and use pressure (measured in dbar), as a proxy for depth.
-For each spatial location, we select ten pressure level strata, and compute the temperature average within each stratum; this leads to dataset of 6010 points.
-We then randomly select 5409 three-dimensional locations for training and reserve the remaining data for testing along with the temperatures from the three test sites, shown in Figure \ref{fig:excluded_locs_argo}.
-Before modeling the temperature, we standardized the spatial coordinates to $D \equiv [0,1]^3$ using a min-max transformation.
+As in the simulation experiment, we compare our proposed model GP$_{\text{NAF}}$ to other competing models.
+However, we exclude GP$_{\text{deepspat}}$, since this cannot handle 3-dimensional locations.
 For GP$_{\text{NAF}}$ we use the same architecture for $\mathbf{T}(\cdot)$ as in the simulation studies.
-For GP$_{\text{nonstat}}$ we increase the number of nodes to $3$ with node points (on the standardized spatial domain) at locations $(0.25,0.25,0.25)'$, $(0.25,0.75,0.25)'$ and $(0.75,0.75,0.75)'$.
-In this experiment we are unable to compare to GP$_\text{deepspat}$, which is only available for 1D and 2D process models.
+For GP$_{\text{nonstat}}$ we increase the number of nodes to three, with node points at locations $(0.25,0.25,0.25)'$, $(0.25,0.75,0.25)'$ and $(0.75,0.75,0.75)'$ in $D$.
 Fitting GP$_{\text{NAF}}$ required seven minutes, mostly using the GPU, while fitting GP$_{\text{nonstat}}$ and GP$_{\text{stat}}$ required 25 minutes and 19 minutes with the CPU, respectively.
-Prediction diagnostics computed at the left out locations are shown in Table \ref{tab:2}.
-These results confirm that the flexibility fo GP$_{\text{NAF}}$ is needed to get reliable probabilistic predictions of ocean temperature from Argo data.
+Prediction diagnostics computed at the 601 validation locations are shown in Table \ref{tab:2}.
+These results confirm that the flexibility of GP$_{\text{NAF}}$ is needed to get reliable probabilistic predictions of ocean temperature from Argo data.

-Next, we take a close look at the predictions at the three test sites shown in Figure \ref{fig:excluded_locs_argo} that were not used for model fitting.
-The predictive results for predictions at these locations are presented in Figure~\ref{fig:sin_loc_preds}.
+Next, we take a close look at the predictions from $\text{GP}_{\text{NAF}}$ at the three test sites shown in Figure \ref{fig:excluded_locs_argo} that were also not used for model fitting.
+The predictions at these locations are presented in Figure~\ref{fig:sin_loc_preds}.